 As of 2017 I have made a career change enabling me to work as a composer part-time.

 Why Should You Consider Me?

-If you're making a small to medium-sized game (approx. 45 minutes of music or less), and want memorable music that will complement the mood of your game and stay with the players long after they close it,
+If you have a small to medium-sized project (approx. 45 minutes of music or less), and want memorable music that will complement the mood and stick with people,

 drop me an email.